MiguelMSandin/phylogeniesQuickStart/README.md

 ### Interpreting the tree from a methodological point of view

-At this stage you are looking for artifacts, you want a tree:
+At this stage you are looking for artifacts, sequences badly aligned (or even in the reverse order), an appropriate trimming threshold that fits to your sequences, enough.In summary your tree should have:
-(1) with highly supported nodes,
+(1) highly supported nodes,
-(2) with no polytomies or near-0 internal branch lengths,
+(2) no polytomies or no near-0 internal branch lengths,
-(3) with no *very long* branches and
+(3) no *very long* branches and
-(4) different from your outgroup(s) but not *too* different.
+(4) the ingroup different from your outgroup(s), but not *too* different.
 Understanding that each concept is relative and may vary among different trees.

 ![Tree structure unresolved](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/step0_tree_structure_unresolved.png)